 Bullying and the dark side of the Neurodiversity Movement

 This is a post I’ve been meaning to write for a while but didn’t.
 I couldn’t.
-Partially because I was scared of the backlash, partially because this topic makes me feel deep emotions that I don’t like dealing with — from feeling angry to sad and everything in between.
+Partly because I was scared of the backlash, and partly because this topic makes me feel deep emotions that I don’t like dealing with — from feeling angry to sad and everything in between.
 Today I want to shed some light on the dangers of the neurodiversity movement.

 What’s the Neurodiversity Movement?

-What is this thing, you may ask?
-At first glance it seems like a good idea.
+What’s the Neurodiversity Movement, you may ask?
+At first glance, it seems like a good idea.
 Autistic individuals fighting to get autism recognized as something to not be ashamed of, fighting for autistics to not be seen as less-than and not bullied.
 Cool, right?
 Of course.
 I’m all for that.
-Charlie, me, and all autistic people, we are just as cool and worthy of being loved and respected as anyone else.
+Charlie, Jude, I, and all autistic people, are just as cool and worthy of being loved and respected as anyone else.

-Here’s where it gets tricky: the majority neurodiversity proponents that you can find under the hashtag #ActuallyAutistic are extremists.
-Not only are their views on autism harmful, but the vocal ones, in my experience, have been very vicious, and constantly attack autism-parents and autistic adults who disagree with them on social media.
-I’d go as far as to call it harassment in many instances.
-But here, I’ll try to go through each of their arguments separately.
+Here’s where it gets tricky: the majority of neurodiversity proponents that you can find under the hashtag #ActuallyAutistic are extremists.
+Not only are their views on autism harmful to autistic people, but the vocal ones, in my experience, have been vicious, and constantly attack autism parents and autistic adults who disagree with them on social media.

 Neurodiversity proponents believe that:

 “Parents shouldn’t be allowed to speak about autism.”